Is Your Heart Rate Monitor Compatible with Elite HRV?

 We realize that new devices are coming onto the market that are supposed to transmit accurate R-R intervals.
 While this may very well be the case, we cannot recommend or officially support these devices until we have time to do our own internal testing.
 You can check our Compatible Devices page for updates!

-- The Apple Health app pulls HRV data at random times throughout the day.
+Regarding the HRV function provided directly by the Apple watch: the Apple Health app pulls HRV data at random times throughout the day.
 This offers little to no context for the HRV score, and therefore can be very misleading when trying to make a judgement from that score.
 The point of our Morning Readiness readings is to establish a baseline, so to take readings throughout the day without this baseline will not tell you much.

-There is always the possibility that Apple will expand the watch's capability and accessibility.
 We will update this article and our Compatible Devices page accordingly when the time comes.